mgood7123/TempFile/README.md

 simply construct via `TempFile tmp("my_file");` and the `TempFile` will create a temporary file for you

-the platform spacific handle can be obtained with `get_handle`
+the platform specific handle can be obtained with `get_handle`

 the absolute path to the temporary file can be obtained via `get_path`